Denis280303/Expense_tracker/README.md

 Since the program is a test, it takes several days of approval from the AWS SES team to allow the use of mail distribution in production, since in the limited mode it is possible to send messages only to addresses verified by the AWS system.
-If you have a verified address, you can send messages.
+If you have a verified bu AWS address, you can send messages.